htangsmart/FitCloudPro-SDK-Android/README.md

 0x0c Fog, smog
 ```
 The weather code obtained by the general user from the third-party platform is inconsistent with the above list, and it is necessary to convert the setting to the wristband.

+### 6.9、Contact function
+If `WristbandVersion # isExtContacts ()` is true, it means that the bracelet supports the contact function.
+You can use `WristbandManager # setContactsList (List)` to set up to 10 contacts.
+Use `WristbandManager # requestContactsList ()` to request the contacts saved on the bracelet.

+Use `WristbandContacts # create (String, String)` to create a contact object that the bracelet can recognize.